-The Head Teacher will monitor whether the behaviour policy is being applied consistently and will report to Governors, when requested, on the effectiveness of the policy.
-It is also the responsibility of the Head Teacher to ensure the health, safety and welfare of all children in the school.
+The Executive Head Teacher and Head of School will monitor whether the behaviour policy is being applied consistently and will report to Governors, when requested, on the effectiveness of the policy.
+It is also the responsibility of the Executive Head Teacher and Head of School to ensure the health, safety and welfare of all children in the school.